Useful and quick tips on plastic waste management. Say no to plastic waste.

 Carry a glass of water which is reusable.

-Refuse plastic products but prefer alternatives for bamboo.
+Refuse plastic products but prefer bamboo for alternative.

 Carry a reusable bottle

-They use more than 35 million plastic bottles every day in the UK!
+In UK, people use more than 35 million plastic bottles every day.
 Carrying a reusable bottle is a perfect way to minimize the use of plastics and also save money!
-There’s even an app asking you where to replenish your bottle for free!
+There’s even an app telling you where to replenish your bottle for free!

 Say no to plastic straws